 1. Canyon Sumidero (an hour from San Cristóbal)

 One could almost think that Canyon Sumidero was created just by copy-pasting the Grand Canyon or Yosemite.
 Almost.
 It consists of the Grijalva river surrounded by steep limestone walls, 1,000 meters (3,280 feet) high, and is home to many exotic species, including crocodiles, pumas, and jaguars.
 The surrounding jungle offers plentiful orchids, palms, and cactuses.
 Simply put, Sumidero Canyon is a paradise for all nature lovers, geology geeks, animal enthusiasts, and biology fans.
+That’s why I placed it in my 10 Best Hikes in Mexico article.

 How to get there from San Cristóbal de las Casas?